-The following section includes examples of EPRA sBPR used in property companies' annual reports.
+The following section includes examples of EPRA sBPR used in property companies' annual reports, according to the EPRA sBPR Guidelines - 2nd edition1.

 Mainly selected from companies that achieved a Gold level in the 2016 EPRA sBPR Awards, these examples are not intended to be a pro forma for the sBPR, nor an endorsement of the specific formats used.